East Indian Arrowroot is an attractive ginger with stout underground rhizomes which lie

 plants for about three weeks and more.
 Good for cut flower use with a vase

 life of 10 days and more for fresh cut blooms.
-Leaves grow to about 2ft tall
+Leaves are about 30 cm long,

 these flowers, are considered a delicacy.
 East Indian Arrowroot is found in